Geographic Coverage

 Cheyenne

 Wyoming's capital city offers government employment stability, favorable landlord-tenant dynamics, and strong cash-on-cash returns.
-Assets typically trade at yields that are difficult to find in Colorado's major markets.
+Assets trade at strong cash-on-cash yields backed by stable government and military employment.

 65K+